This Chili Garlic Sauce is a copycat recipe for Trader Joe’s Chili Garlic Crunch, made fresh, with no preservatives!

 How to Make Chili Garlic Sauce

 In less than 5 minutes, you can have your own homemade Chili Garlic Sauce, fresh and ready without preservatives and ready to use at your convenience.

 To make the sauce, simply combine all the ingredients in a glass jar.
 Place the lid on the jar and shake until fully combined.

 The ingredients might settle on the bottom, so before using, give the jar another shake or stir with a spoon.

-What to Serve with this sauce
+What to Serve with Spicy Garlic Sauce

 This sauce tends to lend itself to Asian dishes.
 However, you can really put this sauce on anything you are looking to add flavor or bring in some heat.